jared-richard-clarke/student/notes/stack-languages/joy.md

 1. Joy is a purely functional language.
 2. Joy programs denote unary functions from stacks to stacks.
-3. Joy uses concatenative notation, so the concatenation of programs denotes the composition of the functions that programs denote.
+3. Joy uses concatenative notation, so the concatenation of programs denotes the composition of the functions.
 4. Definitions do not use formal parameters, so there is no environment of associations.
 5. Combinators do the work of higher-order functions.
 They take quoted programs